 If you have physical issues, have a chat with your doctor about whether Yoga (and what style of Yoga) will suit you.
 Also find out what is the right time to get into yoga-style exercise, especially after an injury or surgery.

 There are several ways of getting into practising Yoga the gentle way.
 For example, you can do classes in a local studio or community centre.
-Or, you could also start Yoga at home by following the advice provided in a book on Gentle Yoga or Yoga for Beginners, or by following classes or courses online.
+Or, you could also start Yoga at home by following the advice provided in a book such as Yoga for Everyone , or by following classes or courses online.

-Some Yoga studios and local community centres specifically offer Gentle Yoga classes or gentle yoga-style classes – for example, a gentle Hatha or Vinyasa Yoga class.
-Other studios offer Yoga classes such as Yoga for Absolute Beginners, Yoga Basics and Yoga for seniors also fit the bill.
-You should not at all hesitate if you are not a senior yet!
+Some Yoga studios and local community centres specifically offer gentle Yoga classes or gentle yoga-style classes – for example, a gentle Hatha or Vinyasa Yoga class.
+Other classes such as Yoga for Absolute Beginners, Yoga Basics and Yoga for seniors also fit the bill.
+You should not hesitate to participate if you are not yet a senior.
 Quite often these classes are extremely beneficial and a great starting point.

 Also, take the opportunity to find out whether you need any props – equipment that will support you in Yoga poses that are difficult for you.

 Check out our article on “What to bring to Yoga class” to prepare yourself for your class.
 You might also be interested in our article that discusses the 10 best qualities you should look out for in a Yoga teacher to help you ask the right questions.